BenShutt/C-Playground/TriangeNumbers/README.md

 $$i=\Bigg\lceil\frac{-1+\sqrt{8n+1}}{2}\Bigg\rceil$$

-The column can be determined from the row with
+The column can be determined from the row, $i$, and number, $n$, with

 $$j=n+i-T_i$$